 - Stranger Things: In the final episode of Season 3, as she is preparing to leave Hawkins with the the Byers family, El receives the ultimately unused script Hopper wrote in preparation for his talk with her about her romantic relationship with Mike.
 It turns out to be a surprisingly heartfelt and loving letter about how change is difficult but necessary.
 Reading the letter helps the recipient come to terms with the writer's death and the massive changes that are about to take place.

 - In How I Met Your Mother, this happens to Marshall's father.
-After anxiously waiting to listen to a recently discovered voicemail from his father after he had died, Marshall listens to it, but it turns out it was just a pocket dial.
+After anxiously waiting to listen to a recently discovered voicemail from his father after he had suddenly died from a heart attack, Marshall listens to it, but it turns out it was just a pocket dial.
 It finally gets him to crack and let out his grief and anger over the loss and the cruel disappointment he felt due to the message's accidental nature.
 He then hears his dad's voice, who had finally noticed he'd been leaving this really long empty message.
 He lets out a good-natured laugh at how silly it was and says goodbye after mentioning he enjoyed their recent visit and how much love and pride he has in his son.

 - Nash Bridges had an episode where the title character takes a break from an investigation into a serial rapist to lobby for Michelle Chan staying with the SIU.
 She's so grateful, she orders a bouquet of flowers thanking him.
 He receives them at the end of the episode...after she's been murdered by the rapist.